lsst/verify/doc/blob-dev.rst

 .. code-block:: python

+   import astropy.units as u
    from lsst.validate.base import BlobBase

    class SimpleBlob(BlobBase):

+       name = 'SimpleBlob'

        def __init__(self, g_mags, i_mags):
            BlobBase.__init__(self)

-           self.register_datum('g', value=g_mags, units='mag',
+           self.register_datum('g', quantity=g_mags * u.mag,
                                description='g-band magnitudes')
-           self.register_datum('i', value=i_mags, units='mag',
+           self.register_datum('i', quantity=i_mags * u.mag,
                                description='i-band magnitudes')
-           self.register_datum('gi', units='mag',
+           self.register_datum('gi',
                                description='g-i colour')

            self.gi = self.g - self.i

+``name`` is a required attribute for `BlobBase` subclasses.
+This name identifies the blob in the JSON output.

-In this example, the ``g`` and ``i`` attributes are initially registered with values.
+In this example, the ``g`` and ``i`` attributes are initially registered with quantities.
-A third blob attribute, ``gi``, is also declared and its value is computed afterwards.
+A third blob attribute, ``gi``, is also declared and its quantity is computed afterwards.

-Notice that, like `MeasurementBase.parameters` and `MeasurementBase.extras` attributes of measurement classes, values contained in `BlobBase`-type objects can be accessed and updated directly through instance attributes.
+Notice that, like `MeasurementBase.parameters` and `MeasurementBase.extras` attributes of measurement classes, quantities contained in `BlobBase`-type objects can be accessed and updated directly through instance attributes.

 Accessing datum objects
 -----------------------